nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 YAML doesn't enjoy having tabs so ensure your editor is configured with _soft_ tabs (spaces).

-The recommended editor is [Atom](https://atom.io/).
-It handles markdown nicely and can provide a live preview (cmd + shift + m), fast file finding (cmd + p) and image previewing.

 ## Mandatory frontmatter

+The documentation uses YAML at the top between two sets of `---`, this section is known as _frontmatter_.
-All `.md` (Markdown) content files should have a YAML frontmatter defined at the top of the file. e.g.
+This frontmatter will gather all the information about the page: title, description, review date, historic, tags (formerly known as tags in Confluence), etc. In order to be correctly displayed in the documentation, all `.md` (Markdown) content files should have a YAML frontmatter defined at the top of the file which is:

 ```md
 ---